emmericp/MoonGen/README.md

 Note that this might change.
 Using DPDK also comes with disadvantages like its bloated build system and configuration.

 # References
 [1] Paul Emmerich, Florian Wohlfart, Daniel Raumer, and Georg Carle.
 MoonGen: A Scriptable High-Speed Packet Generator.
-Submitted to PAM 2015.
 Preprint available: [arXiv:1410.3322](http://arxiv.org/abs/1410.3322)